JSB-UCLA/scReadSim/docs/source/tutorials/scRNAseq_10X.md

 - `outdirectory`: Output directory of coordinate files.
 - `n_cell_new`: (Optional, default: 'None') Number of synthetic cells.
 If not specified, scReadSim uses the number of real cells.
 - `total_count_new`: (Optional, default: 'None') Number of (expected) sequencing depth.
 If not specified, scReadSim uses the real sequencing depth.
-- `celllabel_file`: (Optional, default: 'None') Specify the file containing the predefined cell labels.
+- `celllabel_file`: (Optional, default: 'None') Specify the one-column text file containing the predefined cell labels.
+Make sure that the order of cell labels correspond to the cell barcode file.
 If no cell labels are specified, scReadSim performs a Louvain clustering before implementing scDesign2.

 Given the input count matrix *`count_mat_filename`.txt*, scReadSim generates two files to `outdirectory` for following analysis: